erred/uva-rp2/cmd/proxy/README.md

 #### limitations

-- TCP refreshes not implemented
-- opens new TURN session for every TCP connection (allows retargeting same destination without waiting for timeout)
-- reuses same TURN session for all UDP connections (multiple udp clients cannot target same destination, replies are all sent to first client)
+- opens a new TURN session per client connection (keyed by client proto + host + port), may run into TURN relay session limits

 #### example